Bemajerus/CodeInstitute/README.md

 ### Legends page

-The Legends page features some of Vasco da Gama's greatest idols and plays with the grid layout, varying the position of the video player and the text to enhance the page's visual appeal.
-The page includes videos showcasing memorable plays and a brief description of Vasco da Gama's idols for a more engaging user experience.
+The Legends page features some of Vasco da Gama's greatest idols and plays with the grid layout, varying the position of the photo and the text to enhance the page's visual appeal.
+The page includes photos of memorable players and a brief description of Vasco da Gama's idols for a more engaging user experience.

 ...legends page